So how did you start writing?

 And that was really what drove me to start writing novels.

-What was the inspiration for Huntress Moon?
+What was the inspiration for the Huntress series?

 The idea came to me at the San Francisco Bouchercon, always the most inspiring of the mystery conferences for me.
 One afternoon there were two back-to-back discussions with several of my favorite authors: Val McDermid interviewing Denise Mina, then Robert Crais interviewing Lee Child.
 (Can you even imagine…?)